zarf-dev/proposals/0035-feature-flags/README.md

 - Make new features opt-in.
 - Have a clear and documented reference for users on which versions of Zarf introduce new features.
-- Runtime level feature configuration
+- Runtime-level feature configuration
+- Stretch goal: multiple avenues of configuration (code, env vars, flags, config files)

-### FIXME Non-Goals
+### Non-Goals

 <!--
 What is out of scope for this ZEP?
 Listing non-goals helps to focus discussion and make progress.
 -->
-- (TODO move to risks) One critical pitfall to avoid with feature flags is creating _unexpected_ behavior, both for end users and maintainers.
-Unclear state about which flags are enabled and not, and with and without defaults.
-We have some solutions below under risks and mitigations on how to account for this.
-- Configuration nightmares (needing)
+- Elaborate configuration nightmares, where users don't know what is enabled or multiple flags are intertwined.
-- Forever features (endless reworks never making it to GA)
+- Forever features that are endless reworked and never make it to GA.
-- Not _build time_ configuration.
-Those are handled by build flags.
+- _Build time_ feature flags.
+Go already provides these via build flags - features should be runtime configurable whenever possible.

-## FIXME Proposal
+## TODO Proposal
 <!--
 This is where you explain the specifics of the proposal.
 Provide enough detail for reviewers to clearly understand what you're proposing, but avoid including